Defending women’s volleyball champ China drops 3rd straight

 “I think it will be better (if) Zhu Ting could spike better,” Lang said.
 “We couldn’t blocked well.
 I think the fifth set would be much better if Zhu Ting could perform better.
 But her injury did affect her performance.
 She was hesitant when she tried to block.”

+China wasn’t the only team dealing with an injury.
+Brazil setter Macris Carneiro injured her right leg in a win over Japan.
+Her teammates came to hug her on the sideline after the victory and she was taken off in a wheelchair.

-China still has matches left against undefeated Italy and winless Argentina and will likely need to win both to have a chance to advance as one of the top four teams in Pool B. The United States won its first two matches and played later Thursday against Turkey, which is 1-1 thanks to a win over China in the opener.
+China still has matches left against undefeated Italy and winless Argentina and will likely need to win both to have a chance to advance as one of the top four teams in Pool B.

-The Russian team improved to 2-1 with six points following the win.

-Teams get three points for winning in three or four sets with the winner getting two points and the loser one in five-set matches.
+The United States beat Turkey 3-2 to improve to 3-0 along with Italy in Pool B. Both teams have clinched spots in the quarterfinals.

+The Americans lost their first two sets of the tournament after winning eight straight, but are in strong form in their bid for their first Olympic gold medal in the sport.

+Turkey forced a fifth set after falling behind 2-0, but the Americans held on 15-12 for the win.

+“It’s the first time we’ve gone five sets all year,” U.S. coach Karch Kiraly said.
+“I think that was good for us to be pushed.
+Obviously, would we rather win a little faster?
+Yeah.
+But I think this is much better ultimately to prepare us.
+The tournament will only get tougher from this point forward.”

-Italy beat Argentina in straight sets earlier in the day.
+Italy beat Argentina in straight sets earlier in the day and is assured a spot in the quarterfinals.

-South Korea outlasted the Dominican Republic in five sets and Serbia swept Kenya in the first two matches of the day in Pool A. Serbia is also 3-0 with the maximum nine points through three rounds of pool play.
+South Korea outlasted the Dominican Republic in five sets and Serbia swept Kenya in the first two matches of the day in Pool A. Serbia and Brazil are both 3-0 through three rounds of pool play and have clinched spots in the quarterfinals.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports